siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 002 Energy Flows.md

 already be present.

 To describe energy flow is to describe how the same energy is redistributed within itself from one ordered registration to another.
+Reconfiguration in
+$u$ and transport through $u$ are therefore the same event, viewed in scalar and vector form.

 We write it as